Effective January 1, 2025: ASP+6% reimbursement for EXPAREL when billing with code J0666 across all outpatient surgical settings.1-3 Discover more

 stay informed

-Support the use of non-opioid pain management in your organization!
+Support the use of non-opioid pain management

 All fields are required unless otherwise noted